Tumblr: Usage

-There are two main types used by Tumblr users: descriptive tagging, and opinion or commentary tagging.
-Descriptive tags are usually introduced by the original poster, and describe what is in the post (i.e. #art, #sky).
-These are important for the original poster to use, so their post will be indexed and searchable by others wishing to view that subject of content.
-Tags used as a form of communication are unique to Tumblr, and are typically more personal, expressing opinions, reactions, meta-commentary, background information, and more.
-Instead of adding onto the reblogged post (with their comments becoming an addition to each subsequent reblog from them) a user may add their comments in the tags, not changing the content or appearance of the original post in any way.
-Not all users choose to use tags this way, but those who do use tags for commentary prefer it over adding a comment on the actual post.
+According to then-CEO Jeff D’Onofrio, members of Generation Z made up 48% of active and 61% of new users, reflecting a resurgence in activity on the platform.

 LGBTQ+ content and community

-Multiple researchers looking into Tumblr have found that the website is often used as for community-building and a place to explore identity formation and gender expression for LGBT groups.
+Multiple researchers looking into Tumblr have found that the website is often used for community-building and a place to explore identity formation and gender expression for LGBTQ groups.
 Prior to the 2018 adult content ban, transgender users posted their personal gender transitioning experiences, including photos of post gender-confirming surgery and the healing process.

 Many users felt that the ability to be anonymous, or cultivate the identity they were transitioning to, made posting personal information to the website acceptable and safe.
+In more recent times however the LGBTQ+ community on tumblr has been subject to transphobic moderation practices, including actions by Matt Mullenweg, the most recent CEO.

 Adult content

 At the time of its acquisition by Yahoo, Tumblr was described by technology journalists as having a sizable amount of pornographic content.
 An analysis conducted by news and technology site TechCrunch on May 20, 2013, showed that over 22% of all traffic in and out of Tumblr was classified as pornography.
 In addition, a reported 16.45% of blogs on Tumblr exclusively contained pornographic material.

 Following July 2013 and its acquisition by Yahoo, Tumblr progressively restricted adult content on the site.
 In July 2013, Tumblr began to filter content in adult-tagged blogs from appearing in search results and tagged displays unless the user was logged in.
 In February 2018, Safe Mode (which filters "sensitive" content and blogs) became enabled by default for all users on an opt-out basis.

 On December 3, 2018, Tumblr announced that effective December 17, all images and videos depicting sex acts, and real-life images and videos depicting human genitalia or "female-presenting" nipples, would be banned from the service.
 Exceptions are provided for illustrations or art that depict nudity, nudity related to "political or newsworthy speech", and depictions of "female-presenting" nipples in relation to medical events such as childbirth, breastfeeding, mastectomy and gender reassignment surgery.
 The rules do not apply to text content.

 All posts in violation of the policy are hidden from public view, and repeat offenders may be reprimanded.
 Shortly prior to the announcement, Tumblr's Android app was patched to remove the ability to disable Safe Mode.